FrantaV/algorithms/README.md

-# algorithms
+# Algorithms

-Some random algorithms just for fun
+Some random algorithms "just for fun".
+You can use it at your own risk.